 In 1973 the Endangered Species Act (ESA) was passed into law for both domestic and international conservation.
 The act aims to provide a framework to conserve and protect endangered and threatened species and their habitats.
 States are provided with financial assistance and incentives to develop and maintain conservation programs.
 In North Carolina, we work under the supervision of the North Carolina Wildlife Resources Commission (NCWRC).

-The OISTPP Program Coordinators receive a yearly Endangered Species Permit from the NCWRC (ES Permit 24ST01) .
+The OISTPP Program Coordinators receive a yearly Endangered Species Permit from the NCWRC (ES Permit 26ST01) .
 The Coordinators and the registered volunteers under their authority conduct their activities as designated agents of the NCWRC, pursuant to General Statute (GS) 113-129, GS 113-331, GS 113-333, and Rule 15A NCAC 101.0102.

-Critically Endangered
+Kemp’s ridley– Critically Endangered

-Endangered
+Hawksbill– Critically Endangered

 Tracking our nesting data